 - increase accountability requirements and impose new duties for directors of deposit takers established through disclosure statements and broad positive duties, with civil penalties as the primary sanction for non-compliance;

 - increase the Reserve Bank's supervision and enforcement tools; for example, to undertake on-site visits, powers to issue directions to a deposit taker and to delicense a deposit taker without ministerial involvement;

 - reform the enforcement and penalty framework and introduce a broader range of potential sanctions; and

 - establish the deposit insurance scheme, which will insure deposits up to a limit of NZ$50,000 per depositor, per institution.

-The Cabinet paper proposes to include a new resolution regime in the proposed Deposit Takers Act.
+The Cabinet paper on the new Deposit Takers Act proposes to include a new resolution regime.
 That regime will provide the Reserve Bank with a greater range of bank resolution and crisis management options without relying on taxpayer funds.
 This will include providing the Reserve Bank with the ability to 'bail-in' (that is, write-down or convert to equity) certain unsecured liabilities as a new mechanism to recapitalise a failing bank.
 The Cabinet paper notes that bail-in may not be usable in all circumstances, such as for debt instruments issued by NZ banks under foreign law.
 It also notes that, in general, international experience shows that contractual clauses in debt instruments expressly permitting bail-in may be necessary.
 Safeguards protecting creditor property rights in a bank resolution will be introduced, reflecting the 'no creditor worse off' principle.

 Outlook and conclusions